-Your landlord has already registered the property with Octopus Energy for electricity and gas where applicable.
+Your landlord has already registered the property with Scottish Power for electricity and gas where applicable.
 The account will automatically be set up in your name for your move in (you should receive an email) - note you are free to move to any energy supplier you like at any time.

 What Goodlord will do:

 1. Set up your council tax and water bills in the names of all of you and all your co-tenants (if you have already set this up don't worry we can still do your energy switch)

 2. Set you up with a 100% renewable energy Scottish Power account - you should receive an email from them on set-up.

 3. If you enter your direct debit details, these will be shared with Scottish Power and you no longer need to worry about paying your bills, it is all automatic.